A protester opposed to US annexation of Greenland flies the island’s flag outside the American embassy in Copenhagen, Denmark. AFP

 US citizens oppose annexation

-Greenlandic leaders appear to be shifting their approach to how they are handling the diplomatic situation.
+Greenlandic leaders appear to be shifting their approach in handling the diplomatic situation.
 They had been promoting the island's path to independence but now their public statements put more emphasis on unity with Denmark.

-“It's not the time to gamble with our right to self-determination, when another country is talking about taking us over,” Greenlandic Prime Minister Jens-Frederik Nielsen told the island's daily Sermitsiaq newspaper in an interview published on Wednesday.
+“It's not the time to gamble with our right to self-determination, when another country is talking about taking us over,” Greenlandic Prime Minister Jens-Frederik Nielsen told the island's daily Sermitsiaq newspaper published on Wednesday.

 “That doesn't mean that we don't want something in the future.
 But here and now we are part of the kingdom and we stand with the kingdom.
 That's crucial in this serious situation.”

-Meanwhile, European allies reiterated their backing for Denmark and Greenland ahead of the White House meeting, with European Commission President Ursula von der Leyen saying on Wednesday Greenlanders could “count on us”.
+Meanwhile, European allies reiterated their backing for Denmark and Greenland before the White House meeting, with European Commission President Ursula von der Leyen saying on Wednesday that Greenlanders could “count on us”.